 Piercings.
-While piercings are not prohibited, they are restricted.
-Students should avoid extreme or faddish displays.
-Students are to limit their piercings to earrings and nose piercings.
+While piercings are not prohibited, students should avoid extreme or faddish displays.

 General Dress Code.
 Students are expected to exercise Christian discretion and modesty in their dress, and to dress appropriately for the occasion.
-Fashion fads and extremes are not appropriate, for instance:
+Fashion fads and extremes are not appropriate for both men and women, for instance: